Constitution of North Korea: Chapter 6 – State Organization

-Chapter 6 of the Socialist Constitution consists of 80 articles organized into eight sections that outline the organization of the government of North Korea.
+Chapter 6 of the Constitution consists of 80 articles organized into eight sections that outline the organization of the government of North Korea.

+Section 1 describes the President of the SAC-DPRK as the head of state and the commander-in-chief of the armed forces.
+The President directs overall state affairs, appoint or remove important state officials, ratify or rescind major treaties with foreign countries, grant special pardons, proclaim a state of emergency, a state of war and mobilization order, organize the National Defense Committee in wartime, institute and confer decorations, medals and honors in the name of the Republic and issue orders.
+He also holds veto power over legislative acts, decisions, and directives approved into law by the Supreme People's Assembly or its Standing Committee.

-Section 1 describes the Supreme People's Assembly as the highest institution of state power that exercises legislative power.
+Section 2 describes the Supreme People's Assembly as the highest institution of state power that exercises legislative power.
 It consists of deputies elected through universal, equal and direct suffrage through secret ballot for a five-year term.
 It has the power to amend the constitution, adopt or amend laws, elect or recall the President of the State Affairs Commission, the members of the State Affairs Commission, the Chairman of the Standing Committee of the Supreme People's Assembly, the members of the Standing Committee of the Supreme People's Assembly, the Premier, the members of the Cabinet, the Prosecutor General of the Supreme Public Prosecutors Office, the President and Chief Justice of the Supreme Court, approve the state plan for national economic development, approve the national budget, and ratify or annul treaties presented to it.

-Section 2 describes the President of the SAC-DPRK as the supreme leader of the country, as well as the head of state and the commander-in-chief of the armed forces.
-The President directs overall state affairs, guides the work of the State Affairs Commission, appoint or remove important state officials, ratify or rescind major treaties with foreign countries, grant special pardons, proclaim a state of emergency, a state of war and mobilization order, organize the National Defense Committee in wartime, and issue orders.

 Section 3 describes the State Affairs Commission as the supreme policy-oriented leadership institution consisting of the President, vice-presidents and members.
 The commission decides on important state policies, issue decisions and directives, and supervise the fulfillment of the orders of the president of the Commission and the SAC decisions and directives.